Uniswap/docs/versioned_docs/version-V3/guides/swaps/multihop-swaps.md

 ## Exact Output Multihop Swap

 An exact output swap will swap a variable amount of the input token for a fixed amount of the outbound token.
 This is the less common technique for multihop swaps.
-The code for swapping is largely the same except for one notable difference, the `Path` is encoded backwards, as an exact output swap is actually executed in reverse order in order to pass down the necessary variables for the chain of transactions
+The code for swapping is largely the same except for one notable difference, the `Path` is encoded backwards, as an exact output swap is executed in reverse order to pass down the necessary variables for the chain of transactions
 ### Input Parameters

 * `path`: The path is a sequence of `tokenAddress` `Fee` `tokenAddress`, *encoded in reverse order*, which are the variables needed to compute each pool contract address in our sequence of swaps.
 The multihop swap router code will automatically find the correct pool with these variables, and execute the swap needed within each pool in our sequence.